anthonywritescode/episodes-py3/04-file-io/slides.md

 - use `io.BytesIO` for a binary in memory file-like object
     - *requires* `bytes`
-- use `io.StringIO` for a binary in memory file-like object
+- use `io.StringIO` for a text in memory file-like object
     - *requires* text

 ***